ihat/mapredus/README.md

       end
     end

-The process.keyname refers the final result key that is stored in redis.
+The process.result_key refers the final result key that is stored in redis.
+The result_key may take arguments which define the output of the key.
+The process will also incorporate initially given key arguments into the result_key.  result_key's are defined exactly as a redis_key in the redis_support gem.
 The outputter is needed to define how exactly that encoding is defined.
 We provided an outputter that encodes your data into a redis hash.

     class RedisHasher < MapRedus::Outputter
       def encode(result_key, k, v)